kunalsumbly/kunalsumblyblog/content/post/how-to-host-hugo-static-website-s3.md

 ![architecture](/img/Architecture_R53_CDN.png)

-In our specific use case, the Step 5 redirect does not happen via S3 and it actually handled by CloudFront.
+In our specific use case, the Step 5 redirect does not happen via S3 and it is actually handled by CloudFront.

 # Tools inventory